Australian Multicam Camouflage Uniform: History

 In December 2009, the Special Operations Task Group (SOTG) serving in Afghanistan as part of Operation Slipper, after trialling the Multicam pattern uniform worn by United States and British special forces, recommended adopting the Crye Precision Combat Uniform (CPCU) as their operational uniform.
 The SOTG trial found the uniform provided better concealment in urban, desert and alpine Afghan terrains over the current issue Disrupted Pattern Desert Uniform (DPDU) and was superior in terms of functionality and ergonomics.

 In November 2010, the Minister for Defence Materiel announced that the CPCU would be issued to the Mentoring Task Force close-combatant elements to wear on patrols for a one-year trial.
 An urgent order for uniforms was placed with the United States manufacturer Crye Precision.

-The DPDU had been designed by the Defence Science and Technology Organisation (DSTO) in 2001 for the Afghan terrain.
+In 2001, the DPDU was designed by the Defence Science and Technology Organisation (DSTO) for the Afghan terrain.
 The initial DPDU pattern was a three-colour design which was urgently developed in six weeks and was produced with three days to spare.
 The DPDU was found to be too light and was improved by subsequent five-colour second and third iterations of the colour palette.
-The Chief of the Army had earlier in May 2010 announced that there would be trial of a new uniform: the Disruptive Pattern Mid-Point Uniform (DPMP).
+In May 2010, the Chief of the Army announced that there would be trial of a new uniform: the Disruptive Pattern Mid-Point Uniform (DPMP).